41 Birth of a Cult

 Uzza: The official version is that he died from the minute amount of poison he may have ingested at Khaybar a few years earlier.

 Archie: That is one slow acting poison.
 Who arrived at that dubious conclusion?

-Uzza: Aisha said that during his agony, her husband told her that the pain he felt was like the one he experienced at Khaybar after taking a byte from the poisoned meat.
+Uzza: Aisha said that during his agony, her husband told her that the pain he felt was like the one he experienced at Khaybar after taking a bite from the poisoned meat.

 Gerry: Similar symptoms do not mean identical causes and didn't one of his dining companions die then and there indicating that it was not a slow acting poison.

-Uzza: Muhammad had made his peace with the Jews as Tabuk is a witness, so don't believe a word of that piece of contrived history about the Jews being complicit in his passing.
-In fact, stories still circulated more than hundred years after his death about how he died; stories which made it into the collection of the renown hadith collector Bukhari and are part of the Sunni cannon; stories about Muhammad falling off his horse and appearing for the last time at prayers favouring a left shoulder which was covered up and oily bandage around his head.
+Uzza: Muhammad had made his peace with the Jews, as Tabuk is a witness, so don't believe a word of that piece of contrived history about the Jews being complicit in his passing.
+In fact, stories still circulated more than hundred years after his death about how he died.
+Stories which made it into the collection of the renown hadith collector Bukhari and are part of the Sunni cannon.
+Stories stories about Muhammad falling off whatever he was riding and appearing for the last time at prayers favouring a left shoulder which was covered up and oily bandage around his head.
 These authenticated accounts of the last days of Muhammad would indicate that his death was the result of an accident and the Jews had nothing to do with it.